jounaidbeaufils/angorapy/README.md

 Experiment string is a personal reference message.
 Model names are `var_pred` , `var_no_pred`, `abs` and  `noise`.
 Both without the greater-than and smaller-than symbols.

 The agent ID is saved in a `experiments_log.txt` along with the `exp_str`, `model_name` and time.
-A new one new file is created if need, old ID are safe as each log is is apended on a new line.
+A new file is created if need, old ID are safe as each log is is apended on a new line.